aprilwzh/RNA-Seq/README.md

 # RNA-Seq
-course of bern
+(Course of bern)
-this project is for rna-seq project code, there are 7 steps for this analysis.
-I arleady finished first step creating my workspce named ``zwang_workspace``in th cluster, here I paste the pathway of my workspace, ```/data/courses/rnaseq/breastcancer_de/zwang_workspace```.
-So I will show all remaining 6 steps code in this website.
+This project is for rna-seq project code, and there are 7 steps for this analysis.
+I arleady finished first step creating my workspce named ``zwang_workspace``in th cluster.
+Here I paste the pathway of my workspace, ```/data/courses/rnaseq/breastcancer_de/zwang_workspace```.
+Then I will show all remaining 6 steps code in this website.
 # step2 Quality checks

 # (optional) dealwith the data, to clean some adapter